-Pollen substitutes can be purchased from a suitable commercial source and when feeding substitutes always follow the supplier's recommendations.
+- Pollen substitutes can be purchased from a suitable commercial source. - When feeding substitutes follow the suppliers recommendations. - If you cannot source a pollen substitute it can be made up by mixing 3 parts (by weight) soybean flour, 1 part dried brewer's yeast and 1 part dry skimmed milk.
+Prepare a solution of 2 parts by volume of sugar to 1 part hot water.

-If you cannot source a pollen substitute it can be made up by mixing three parts (by weight) soybean flour, one part dried brewer's yeast and one part dry skimmed milk.
-Next, prepare a solution of two parts by volume of sugar to one part hot water.
-Let the solution cool and mix one litre of this solution with 400 grams of the pollen substitute.
-Form it into a cake and wrap in greaseproof paper.
-If necessary they can be stored in a freezer.
+- Let the solution cool and mix one litre of this solution with 400 grams of the substitute.
+Form it into a cake and wrap in grease proof paper, if necessary they can be stored in a freezer.
 When using cut a small hole in the paper and place the package hole side down on the top bars over the cluster and preferably over open brood.
 The bees will tear the paper away and feed on the cake.
-It is important that the cake remains moist or bees will ignore it, so maintain the paper cover over the top.

-The amount fed is variable depending on the strength of the colony and external conditions.
-A small colony on three frames may only need 50 grams per week while a very strong colony may require 500 grams.

-- Maintain feeding substitutes until there is an adequate natural pollen crop as it may be detrimental to the colonies' development to stop beforehand.
-This is because brood food production may be affected leading to starvation of the larvae. - □ Homemade pollen substitutes can be very variable in nutritional value due to the different ingredient brands.
-Generally it is better to obtain a commercial honey bee pollen substitute as the quality is assured. - □ Pollen substitutes must not be used if the colony is starving or has supers on it or honey for human consumption in or on it. - If you find pollen is regularly insufficient in hives then a re-assessment of the apiary site should take place. - Knowledge of feeding bees pollen substitutes is not as strong as with other feeds.
-You may wish to make comparisons between substitute fed and unfed colonies to find out if it is beneficial and which substitutes are best.
+It is important that the cake remains moist or bees will ignore it, so maintain the paper cover over the top. - The amount fed is variable depending on the strength of the colony and external conditions.
+A small colony on three frames may only need 50 grams a week whilst a very strong colony may require 500. - Maintain feeding substitutes until there is an adequate natural pollen crop as it may be detrimental to the colonies development to stop beforehand.
+This is because brood food production may be affected leading to the starvation of larvae. - Homemade pollen substitutes can be very variable in nutritional value due to the different ingredient brands.
+Generally it is better to obtain a commercial honeybee pollen substitute as the quality is assured. - Pollen substitutes must not be used if the colony is starving or has supers on it or honey for human consumption in or on it. - If you find pollen is regularly insufficient in hives then a re-assessment of the apiary site should take place.

+Knowledge of feeding bees pollen substitutes is not as strong as with other feeds.
+You may wish to make comparisons between substitute fed and unfed colonies to find if it is beneficial and which substitutes are best.